-The independent environmental audit of the months 18 to 24 of the construction of the Cowal Gold Project was undertaken in December 2005 with the site inspection, document review and discussions with relevant project personnel conducted between the 12-16 December 2005.
-Additional information for verification was provided by Barrick personnel and other parties, between 16 December 2005 and the 10 January 2006.
+The independent environmental audit of compliance of the construction of the Cowal Gold Project during January and June 2006 was undertaken on 19 to 23 June 2006 with the site inspection, document review and discussions with relevant project personnel conducted.
+Additional information for verification was provided by Barrick personnel and other parties, between 23 June and 30 June 2006.